Dementia support: understanding and responding to distressed behaviour

 - leave the room or retreat from the situation

-- be calm and remember that even if the aggression seems personal or intentional, it’s because of the distress
+- remember that even if their aggression seems personal or intentional, it’s because of the distress

-- behave normally with them when they're calm again to help you both move on
+- act normally when they calm down to help you both move on

-- use a night light to help them feel anxious during the night and less likely to call out
+- use a night light to help them feel safer at night

 If the person’s behaviour is harmful to themselves or others, and all methods of calming them have been tried, a doctor may prescribe medication.